See the announcement on the DHR homepage for the 2017-2018 CLG Grant Application.

 To learn more about the CLG program, click on the various links featured in the top-right navigation box above.

-Additional information is also available from your regional Department of Historic Resources preservation office (regional offices) and from the CLG Program Manager:
+Additional information is also available from your regional Department of Historic Resources preservation office (regional offices).
+For more information, contact:

 CLG designation also allows a jurisdication to apply for CLG grants through federal Historic Preservation Funds (HPF).
 Ten percent of all HPF monies that come to the Commonwealth of Virginia must be distributed to CLGs.
 DHR does this through a competitive grant process, open only to CLGs.